Ceiling fan direction makes a huge difference in how comfortable you feel in your own home.

 When it’s hot outside

-A ceiling fan operating properly will let you lower your air conditioning costs because the room will feel more comfortable at a higher temperature.
+A fan operating properly will let you lower your air conditioning costs because the room will feel more comfortable at a higher temperature.

 What’s the secret?
 A cool breeze.
-That’s what the ceiling fan produces when the blades are set to push air down.
+That’s what the fan produces when the blades are set to push air down.
 Even though the air near the ceiling is warmer, the breeze feels good.
 The slight breeze is cooling on the skin – even if the temperature of the air isn’t “cold”.

 Your ceiling fan should blow down in hot weather.